Xyclade/MachineLearning/Readme.md

 ###Overfitting
 When fitting a function on the data, there is a possibility the data contains noise (for example by measurement errors).
 If you fit every point from the data exactly, you incorporate this noise into the [model](#model).
 This causes the model to predict really well on your test data, but relatively poor on future data.

-The left image here below show how this overfitting would look like if you where to plot your data and the fitted functions, whereas the right image would represent a *good fit* of the regression line through the datapoints.
+The left image here below shows how this overfitting would look like if you were to plot your data and the fitted functions, whereas the right image would represent a *good fit* of the regression line through the datapoints.

 <img src="./Images/OverFitting.png" width="300px" />
 <img src="./Images/Good_Fit.png" width="300px" />